 The ISO range of the camera is 80-3200.
 In good light, the base ISO of 80 is excellent because it allows for a little bit of leverage in terms of dynamic range.
 The higher base ISO limit of 3200 is pretty difficult to work with because of the amount of noise that creeps into the images.
 It is best to keep the ISO as low as possible for all practical purposes when shooting with compact cameras.
 The Panasonic Lumix DC-ZS70 is no different than any other compact point-and-shoot camera.

 Unlike the PowerShot ELPH 360 HS, the Lumix DC-ZS70 has many creative exposure modes.
 You get Shutter priority, Aperture priority, and Manual mode along with the Program mode in this camera.
 These modes will help you exploit the many creative shooting options possible with the camera, just like you would with an interchangeable lens camera.

 With this camera, you can also shoot 4K videos at a maximum frame rate of 30fps.
 At full HD, you can shoot at a higher frame rate of 60 fps, both progressive and interlaced, allowing you to capture at a higher frame rate to playback in slow motion.
-This is a fine camera and one of the best affordable camera systems that come with most of the bells and whistles.
+This is a fine camera and one of the Best Cameras Under $300 that come with most of the bells and whistles.